Software-Knife-and-Tool/retro/README.md

 person, so we're releasing this code in hopes it'll be of use to someone with an interst in reviving Cold War instrument technology.

-*Moderne* is a Python3 time-of-day clock for the GRA&AFCH NCS31x Raspberry Pi controller.
+*Vortex Industrial Clock* is a Python3 time-of-day clock for the GRA&AFCH NCS31x Raspberry Pi controller, based on the *Retro* display controller.

-The original project was based on the venerable *wiringpi* library, which is now deprecated in recent Raspberry Pi releases. *Moderne* is a port of similar code to the *pigpio* daemon.
+The original project was based on the venerable *wiringpi* library, which is now deprecated in recent Raspberry Pi releases. *Retro* is a port of similar code to the *pigpio* daemon.

 The documentation for *pigpio* is https://abyz.me.uk/rpi/pigpio/python.html